seacomoseo/inspiritsbar.de/content/page/legal.en.md

 ---
+slug: legal
 title: Legal Notice
-slug: legal
 icon: balance
+sum: Owner details, terms of use, intellectual property, and liability limitations.
+weight: 1
+type: system
+seo:
   noindex: n
-type: system
-weight: 1
 ---

 **Information in accordance with Section 5 of the German Telemedia Act (TMG):**